 The Wolf's Footprint

-Welcome back everyone - I hope you had a great half term!
-Parents' Evening is next week (a letter will be going out shortly) so I look forward to seeing you then, but in the meantime, have a look at some of the things we will be getting up to this term:
+Welcome back everyone - I hope you enjoyed the half term break!
+I look forward to seeing you all at Parents' Evening next week, but in the meantime, here's what we will be getting up to this term:

 In maths, we begin the term looking at written addition and subtraction methods before moving on to geometry.
 Our literacy work at the moment is centred around the wonderful picture book 'Into the Forest' by Anthony Browne and will be followed up by a short novel called 'The Wolf's Footprint' by Susan Price.
 In science, we will be learning about states of matter (solids, liquids and gases); and our new history topic is all about the ancient Egyptians!
 A project linked to this topic will be set on Friday.